kingzamzon/docs/docs/sdk/paying-for-lit/payment-delegation-db.md

       - Add users as `payees` for your `payer` wallet
 - You must have a valid Lit Relayer API key
   - This can be obtained by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeVraHsp1evK_9j-8LpUBiEJWFn4G5VKjOWBmHFjxFRJZJdrg/viewform)
-- You should know which paid Lit network you're going to use: `datil-prod` or `datil-test`
+- You should know which paid Lit network you're going to use: `datil` or `datil-test`

 This guide doesn't have any external dependencies, but relies on `fetch` being natively available in Node.js, which means the minimum supported version is `v18`.